 Marrying at Sandals LaSource Grenada

 Sandals remains the foremost choice for a turnkey destination wedding or weddingmoon.
-It's possible to have a free albeit modest wedding if you stay for six nights or longer; it's also possible to pay to upgrade to a more elaborate, customized event with more guests.
-With Sandals "Your Wedding, Your Style" interactive wedding design tool, couples can plan, price, and even book their event online.
+It's possible to have a free albeit modest wedding if you stay for three nights or longer; it's also possible to pay to upgrade to a more elaborate, customized event with more guests.

 What's Available but Not Included